lydiabower/blog/_posts/2017-07-06-how-much-deposit-do-i-need-to-buy-a-home.md

 To be eligible for shared ownership, your household income must be less than £60,000.
 Most people who opt for shared ownership are first-time buyers, but you’ll be eligible for the scheme if you’ve previously owned a home but can’t afford to buy now.
 You’ll also be eligible if you’re renting from the council or living in a housing association property.

-At Trussle, we’re working towards supporting Shared Ownership schemes.
-As we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone, unfortunately this means that we can’t help those using Shared Ownership schemes just yet.
+_Note: We’re working towards supporting government schemes including Shared Ownership, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 ### Bank of Mum and Dad
 Not everyone is fortunate enough to rely on their parents or family for help with a deposit, but the stories of parents stepping in to help their children get on the property ladder are becoming more common.
 As the average price of a home in the UK rises above 10 times the average salary, the ‘Bank of Mum and Dad’ is expected to [lend over £6.5 billion this year](https://www.theguardian.com/business/2017/may/02/bank-of-mum-and-dad-lend-65bn-property-market "Bank of Mum and Dad").